cwinters/microservices-201606/README.md

     - test test test (maybe)
     - PR to production, merge => deploys
     - Slightly different for front-end and services

+- Sidebar - One factor that's missing: documentation
+    - How would you implement?
+    - Your first thought may be to have one document with all the API (control)
+        - effect: nobody will remember to update
+    - What do you *really* want?
+        - one place to *read*, which is different than one place to *write*
+    - You're controlling at the wrong level, the one you're comfortable with
+        - need to be comfortable with giving this up for a while while you get comfortable with this system
+    - Solve *that* problem instead:
+            - control the format (swagger)
+            - control API for collecting (`/service/docs`)
+            - create tool to collect and merge (`spider-doc`)
+            - make it part of the same system as everything else (everything is a container)
+    - The control we're exerting is allowing other parts of the system to leverage our work *without knowing what they want ahead of time*
+        - hey, that sounds like good design!

 - Types of environments; all use Docker:
     - Local + Color